hkimbrough22/taskmaster/README.md

    - Everytime I copied link and pasted, it would just refresh the page I was on.
    - Should be up-to-date otherwise.
    - Unsure if a new/updated APK is needed at this point, but I'll build one anyways.

+### Day 9
+#### Task for the Day
+1. Cognito
+   - Adds Cognito to application
+   - Adds user login page and functionality
+   - Adds user signup page and functionality
+   - Adds user verify page and functionality
+   - Adds logout button and functionality

+2. Homepage
+   - Updates homepage title with user's username
+   - Intend to update so that if a user sets a nickname in usersettings, it will override username display.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->